MindGames18/amazon-invoice-downloader/README.md

 # Amazon Invoice Downloader - Python

-Script to download invoices from Amazon.in
+A simple script to download invoices from Amazon.in

 ## Dependencies: